andela-osule/photo-editing-application/README.md

 More filters are on the way.

 ### Contribution
 Send a pull request and brew coffee.
-I shall look through it
+I shall look through it and do the needful.